 Students who have taken coursework and/or earned a degree from a foreign institution must also submit to AADSAS an evaluation of their transcripts from an approved service.

 After receiving an applicant's processed information from AADSAS, the Office of Admissions creates the applicant's file.
 Concurrently, the office sends a supplemental application to applicants meeting the minimum science (biology, chemistry and physics - BCP) and total GPA requirement of 3.00 on a 4.00 scale.
-The Applicant must complete and return the supplemental application as soon as possible; additionally, he/she must request three letters of evaluation.
+The Applicant must complete and return the supplemental application as soon as possible; additionally, he/she must request two letters of evaluation.
 All letters of evaluation must be submitted by the evaluators directly to AADSAS or to MWU — the Office of Admissions will not accept evaluations submitted by students.

 PLEASE NOTE: Status of the application can be tracked on the MWU web site.
 Instructions for accessing accounts are available from the Office of Admissions.
 Please send notification of any changes in your mailing address and e-mail address.
 All requests for withdrawing an application must be done in writing; contact the Office of Admissions via email at firstname.lastname@example.org

 To be considered for an interview, applicants must meet the admissions requirements listed previously.
-They must also submit all of the materials necessary to complete their files, e.g., AADSAS applications, supplemental MWU applications, DAT scores, and three letters of recommendation written by a predental advisory committee, a faculty member, a dentist or physician, and by someone who knows the applicant very well.
+They must also submit all of the materials necessary to complete their files, e.g., AADSAS applications, supplemental MWU applications, DAT scores, and two letters of recommendation written by a predental advisory committee, a faculty member, a dentist or physician, and by someone who knows the applicant very well.